 The material had to document that the Department of Neonatology fulfils 121 standards for physical frameworks and facilities for children, families and staff, care for the child, collaboration with parents as well as staff training.

-The certification places special emphasis on the fact that "The "Neonatalklinikken" (Department of Neonatology) Rigshospitalet, has a clear and strong commitment to and investment in the NIDCAP approach to care, and implements this approach to care at an exemplary level".
-The certification also states that "The Neonatalklinikken, Rigshospitalet, provides an inspiration and model for others seeking to deliver the best individualised, developmentally sensitive family focused care for infants and their families".
+The certification places special emphasis on the fact that "The "Neonatalafdelingen" (Department of Neonatology) Rigshospitalet, has a clear and strong commitment to and investment in the NIDCAP approach to care, and implements this approach to care at an exemplary level".
+The certification also states that "The Neonatalafdelingen, Rigshospitalet, provides an inspiration and model for others seeking to deliver the best individualised, developmentally sensitive family focused care for infants and their families".

 Premature babies and ill newborns often need admission to a specialist intensive care department with highly specialised technological care and treatment, and this can be very stressful and, at times, painful for the child.